 McMarras Dnudee

 Misspelling of words became a metaphor for the group, a vernacular expression, both of their experience of aphasia, but also the experience of reverse-mirror writing.
 Everyone, including the artists managed to get letters and words printed incorrectly!

 Each participant created a body of work and a set of final prints, which was digitally scanned to create collaborative limited edition concertina books as a final project outcome.
 A finale event was held for the group to celebrate and view their finished artist books within the museum display case.
 One project legacy is that it will remain on temporary public display as part of a wider Michael Marra archive display case within the museum.
-This was a special and proud moment for all, as it was the first time that participants work has been included as an acquisition to feature within the museum’s collection.
+This was a special and proud moment for all, as it was the first time that participants work has been included in a museum display.

+McMarras Dnudee